Tim Carr Tim Carr

 2018 Vacation

-Just wanted to give everyone a heads up and let you know I'm going to be out of the salon from May 31-June 14 on vacation.
-Prebooking your hair service is recommended, last year the time slots two weeks before I was out of the salon and two weeks after I got back filled up fast.
-I sent out an email last week and will send another a couple weeks before I leave.
-I'll get back to Culver City on the 14th, and be back in the salon cutting hair normal hours on the 15th.
-If you have an event around that time it would be best to book your haircut in advance.
+I just wanted to take a moment to give everyone a little heads-up and let you know that I will be out of the salon from May 31 to June 14 for a much-needed vacation.
+I highly recommend prebooking your hair service during this time, as I found that last year, the time slots filled up very quickly both two weeks before I left the salon and two weeks after I returned.
+I sent out an email notification last week and will be sure to send another reminder a couple of weeks before my departure.
+I will be back in Culver City on the 14th and will resume my normal salon hours, cutting hair, starting on the 15th.
+If you have any important events or occasions around that time, it would be best to book your haircut in advance to ensure you get the time that works best for you.

 Tim